MichaelFahey/derange/README.md

    between multiple library root folders (video vs audio for example).

-   * There is no reason why it should not be able to manage audio-only files, but it hasn't been set up.
+   * There is no reason why it should not be able to manage audio-only files, but this hasn't been set up.

    * Does not know how to process webm media, probably other types.